vitiral/simple-quality/starting-project.md

-# A Working Example

 The primary teaching method that this book will employ is "learning by doing".
 This is an approach that many developers are familiar with and is used in some of the most effective tutorials on software development.

-The example project used will be the same as the one used in the [rst][1] tutorial, which makes sense because I am the author of that tool and it was designed specifically to address the approach to quality defined in this book.
-We will install rst in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes. rst's tutorial is designed to teach the tool, while this is an in-depth tutorial to unifying quality best practices.
+The example project used will be the same as the one used in the [rst][1] tutorial.
+This makes sense because I am also the author of that tool and it was designed *specifically* to address the approach to quality defined in this book.
+We will install rst in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes: rst's tutorial is designed to teach the tool, while this is an in-depth tutorial to unifying quality best practices.